Build Your AI Literacy

 Courses and Structured Learning

-• AI Mastery Academy (SmarterX) — The program I've been enrolled in for a full year.
+• AI Mastery Academy (SmarterX) — The program I've been enrolled in since December 2024.
 Practical, updated regularly, focused on professional application rather than theory.

 • OpenAI Academy — Free resources directly from OpenAI on using their tools effectively.